The Caine Mutiny: Plot summary

 Maryk is tried by court-martial for "conduct to the prejudice of good order and discipline" instead of "making a mutiny".
 Keith and Stilwell, helmsman during the typhoon, are also to be tried, depending on the outcome of Maryk's trial.
 In the courtroom, Keefer distances himself from any responsibility for the relief of command from Queeg.
 Lieutenant Barney Greenwald, a naval aviator who is an attorney in civilian life, represents Maryk.
 Greenwald's opinion, after Queeg is found to be sane by three Navy psychiatrists, is that Maryk was legally unjustified in relieving Queeg, but he decides to take the case after deducing Keefer's background role in the crisis.

 During the trial, Greenwald unrelentingly cross-examines Queeg until the increasingly defensive Queeg starts to display the erratic and unreasonable behavior that the officers had previously reported.
-Queeg's performance results in Maryk's acquittal and the dropping of charges against Keith and Stillwell.
+Queeg's performance results in Maryk's acquittal and the dropping of charges against Keith and Stilwell.
 Maryk, who had aspired to a career in the regular Navy, is sent to command a landing craft infantry, a humiliation that ruins his naval career ambitions.
 Queeg is transferred to a naval supply depot in Iowa.

 At a party celebrating both the acquittal and Keefer's success at selling his novel to a publisher, an intoxicated Greenwald arrives late, and calls Keefer out as a coward.
 He tells the gathering that he feels ashamed of having destroyed Queeg on the stand because Queeg and all other regular armed-forces officers have performed the necessary duty of guarding America in peacetime, which Keefer and others view as work that is beneath them.
 Greenwald states that the officers' disdain and disrespect for Queeg is what led to his inability to take action during the typhoon.
 Greenwald concludes by saying that officers like Queeg kept Greenwald's Jewish mother from being "melted down into a bar of soap" by the Nazis.
 He calls Keefer, not Maryk, "the true author of 'The Caine Mutiny,'" and throws a glass of champagne, "the yellow wine", into Keefer's face — bringing the term "Old Yellowstain" full circle.

 Keith returns to the Caine during the last days of the Okinawa campaign as its executive officer.
 Keefer is now the captain, and his behavior as captain is similar to Queeg's.
 The Caine is struck by a kamikaze, an event in which Keith discovers that he has matured into a naval officer.
 Keefer panics and orders the ship abandoned, but Keith remains aboard and calmly rescues the situation by heroically dousing the fires.